-Colorado’s training efforts has put the state in the position where over 90 percent of construction activity in Colorado occurs in communities that have adopted the 2009 International Energy Conservation Code (IECC) or newer.
+Colorado’s training efforts have placed the state in the position where over 90 percent of construction activity in Colorado occurs in communities that have adopted the 2009 International Energy Conservation Code (IECC) or newer.
 Nearly 50 percent of all construction activity in Colorado occurs in communities adopting the 2012 and 2015 IECC.
 Further breaking this down, communities who recently have adopted the 2015 IECC, or are in the process with an expected adoption, will cover approximately 27 percent of the construction activity in the state.

 For questions, or to request a training, contact Kim Burke at firstname.lastname@example.org.